 - Fits easily into a pocket or a tool belt

 - Too short for some applications

 - Easy to Carry and Store

 - Scriber Material: Aluminum, Tungsten Carbide, Magnet

 During a project, you have to make clear marks on your metal workpieces.
-With IMT’s scriber, you can make clearly legible marks on both hard steel and stainless steel.
+With IMT’s scriber, you can make legible marks on both stainless and hard steel.
 The scribe features a tungsten carbide tip and an aluminum tip that is highly durable, and reversible when not in use.

 Many reviewers also like the fitted magnet that can pick up small metal pieces from hard-to-reach places.